 "The stuff is still active so it needs to be handled with the respect and care it deserves, and the site itself is one of the most congested industrial facilities in the world.

 "With possibly 10,000 people working here on a daily basis, it's like a small town, so it's a huge challenge in a very, very tight space."

 There have been a number of missed deadlines - in one case it was put back for seven years.

 Five of the 14 ongoing projects are already over budget, one by £600m.

 When an influential group of MPs visited in 2012, they blamed poor management for what they descried as "totally unacceptable" delays.

 At the time, Margaret Hodge, chair of the Public Accounts Committee said: "I accept dealing with nuclear waste is a pretty unique problem.

-"We want to make sure in this very difficult and hugely important project that the people involved are doing their best and using taxpayers' money to best value."'On track'
+"We want to make sure in this very difficult and hugely important project that the people involved are doing their best and using taxpayers' money to best value."

 In the coming week the government will make the decision on whether the current holders should continue the contract.

 Dr Ian Hudson, of Nuclear Management Partners, said they were on track to meet the minimum performance standards.